Bridging the Gap Community Obesity Measures Project

 Physical Activity: On-site observation of local physical activity settings and assessment of the walkability/bikeability of the community environment.

-The research team at the University of Illinois at Chicago is leading the BTG-COMP data collection efforts.
-These policy and environmental data will later be merged with data on youth attitudes and behaviors from the NIDA-funded Monitoring the Future study (administered by the University of Michigan Institute for Social Research), with school policy/practice data, and state policy data to identify possible associations between local/state policies, community environmental factors, and health behaviors and outcomes among youth.
+The research team at the University of Illinois at Chicago leads the BTG-COMP data collection and analysis efforts.
+These policy and environmental data will be merged with data on youth attitudes and behaviors from the NIDA-funded Monitoring the Future study (administered by the University of Michigan Institute for Social Research), with school policy/practice data, and state policy data to identify possible associations between local/state policies, community environmental factors, and health behaviors and outcomes among youth.

 University of Illinois at Chicago